rosatolen/arch-install-encrypted/README.md

 While it automates many of the processes involved, it also serves as a guide for securing your system.

+WARNING: This is still in development.
+Please read through each script thoroughly before running it.
+The commands are short and based upon the ArchLinux Beginner's Guide.

 ## Features
 * Encrypted Hard Drive
+* Separate Partition for Boot

 ## How To Use
 1. Please boot into an Arch Linux Installation Medium (USB Arch Install, etc.)